 Why is kindness important?

-Perhaps one of the most considerate things we can do for ourselves and for others is to commit to spread and practice kindness.
-Throughout our lives, the importance of kindness is illustrated by showing us the benefits it can produce.
+Perhaps one of the most considerate things we can do for ourselves and for others is commit to practicing and spreading kindness.

 Satisfaction with ourselves is an important factor in whether or not we feel fulfilled in life.
 When we feel valued, we work harder.
 When we work harder, we accomplish more.

 The Power of Kindness

 One of the things we mention first when talking about our relationships with others is whether or not the person is kind.
-We gravitate towards empathetic and helpful people, and we naturally and subconsciously avoid those who are selfish and petty.
+It’s human nature to gravitate towards empathetic and helpful people, and we naturally and subconsciously avoid those who are selfish and petty.

 The people who put others ahead of themselves and show love and interest in their peers are the ones we think of first when we select friends and partners.
 These are the people who make the most significant positive impact on our lives and make our communities a better place to live in.

-Being kind strengthens our relationships and also gives those we are kind to a positive influence in their lives.
+Being kind strengthens our relationships and also gives a positive influence to those we are kind to.
 This can inspire them to try to do the same for us, which creates a mutually beneficial situation.